 Below you can find some information about Wisma Jerman’s recent cultural programs.

 Since February 2020 this new monthly program format is an informal discussion round which is held every second Saturday of the month.
 Hallo, Halle! presents trending topics in a fun and entertaining way for the young and young at heart.
 On some occasions the topics are enhanced with workshops or other activities which actively involve the participants.
 For this purpose Hallo, Halle! regularly cooperates with organizations and expert speakers.
 Do you have an idea for a topic which you would like to discuss with our audience at Hallo, Halle!?
 Feel free to submit your idea to us and we will see how we can develop it together.
-You can submit your idea to email@example.com and perhaps you will be our partner for the next Hallo, Halle!.
-For participation register yourself @ bit.ly/HALLOHALLE01
+You can submit your idea to firstname.lastname@example.org and perhaps you will be our partner for the next Hallo, Halle!.

 Besides being known for being a soccer nation, Germany also has a rich culinary tradition and is worldwide famous for its beer and sausages.
 However, German cuisine has much more to offer to food enthusiasts and cooking lovers.
 Thus Wisma Jerman invites young and old to join Deutsch Kochen! to explore and learn how to cook delicious typical German dishes.
 Deutsch Kochen! is a cooking class that is held 3-4 times a year, usual on Saturday mornings.
 Experienced “chefs” share their knowledge about German dishes and teach participants how to cook them.
 The dishes vary for each class and afterwards participants can enjoy them together and discuss the results of their efforts.
 So what are you waiting for?
 Register now (bit.ly/WJDEUTSCHKOCHEN) for the next edition of Deutsch Kochen! and master some of Germany’s finest food.